BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

   - And clause referenced: "theme preference from localStorage is respected"
   - And clause referenced: "default theme is applied if no preference exists"

+- **tests\react-component-theme-toggle.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.1:2] (100%)
+  - Given condition referenced: "user has theme preference saved"
+  - When action referenced: "getCurrentTheme executes"
+  - Then assertion referenced: "saved preference is returned"
+  - And clause referenced: "the response includes theme metadata (colors, fonts)"
+  - And clause referenced: "no API calls are made (cached lookup)"

 - **tests\react-component-theme-toggle-e2e.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.1:1] (100%)
   - Given condition referenced: "the theme system is initialized"
   - When action referenced: "getCurrentTheme is called"
   - Then assertion referenced: "current theme (dark/light) is returned within 10ms"
   - And clause referenced: "theme preference from localStorage is respected"
   - And clause referenced: "default theme is applied if no preference exists"

+- **tests\react-component-theme-toggle-e2e.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.1:2] (100%)
+  - Given condition referenced: "user has theme preference saved"
+  - When action referenced: "getCurrentTheme executes"
+  - Then assertion referenced: "saved preference is returned"
+  - And clause referenced: "the response includes theme metadata (colors, fonts)"
+  - And clause referenced: "no API calls are made (cached lookup)"

+- **tests\react-component-theme-toggle-e2e.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.1:3] (100%)
+  - Given condition referenced: "theme system encounters error"
+  - When action referenced: "getCurrentTheme fails"
+  - Then assertion referenced: "fallback default theme is returned"
+  - And clause referenced: "error is logged for monitoring"
+  - And clause referenced: "system remains functional"

+- **tests\react-component-e2e.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.4:1] (100%)
+  - Given condition referenced: "the renderTemplatePreview operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 200ms"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

+- **tests\react-component-e2e.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:3.1:1] (100%)
+  - Given condition referenced: "the showSelectionOverlay operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 200ms"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

+- **tests\react-component-e2e.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.4:2] (100%)
+  - Given condition referenced: "valid input parameters"
+  - When action referenced: "renderTemplatePreview processes them"
+  - Then assertion referenced: "results conform to expected schema"
+  - And clause referenced: "no errors are thrown"
+  - And clause referenced: "telemetry events are recorded with latency metrics"

+- **tests\react-component-communication.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.4:1] (100%)
+  - Given condition referenced: "the renderTemplatePreview operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 200ms"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

+- **tests\react-component-communication.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.4:2] (100%)
+  - Given condition referenced: "valid input parameters"
+  - When action referenced: "renderTemplatePreview processes them"
+  - Then assertion referenced: "results conform to expected schema"
+  - And clause referenced: "no errors are thrown"
+  - And clause referenced: "telemetry events are recorded with latency metrics"

+- **tests\placeholder.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.7:1] (100%)
+  - Given condition referenced: "the installDragImage operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 1 second"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

 - **tests\orchestration-registry-completeness.spec.ts** → [AC:renderx-web-orchestration:renderx-web-ac-alignment-workflow-v2:1.1:1] (100%)
   - Given condition referenced: "ACs are present as acceptanceCriteriaStructured in sequence JSON"